DSJR1284/anime_films/README.md

 ## Usage

-To run application type ruby lib/anime_films/anime_info.rb and follow instruction on the screen.
+To run application type bin/console and follow instruction on the screen.

 ## Development